saxtouri/snf-occi/soi/tests/funcional/README.md

     -e RESOURCE_TPL="13"\
     -ti snf-occi-client:latest

-TIP: To test on the same host, run the command with the "--net host" argument
+TIP: To test on the same host (e.g. with a server running localy), run the command with the "--net host" argument